ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 ## Limitations, Assumptions & Future Work

-#### Non Linearity (`safeMul`)
+#### Non-Linearity (`safeMul`)

 The symbolic execution engine in `hevm` is backed by an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_Modulo_Theories) (currently either `z3` or `cvc4` are supported).
-Expressions involving non-linear arithmetic (multiplication or divison by symbolic variables) are extremely challenging for SMT solvers, and it will often not be possible to symbolically execute tests involving lots of non linear arithmetic.
+Expressions involving non-linear arithmetic (multiplication, divison or exponentiation by symbolic variables) are extremely challenging or impossible for SMT solvers, and it will often not be practical to symbolically execute tests involving lots of non-linear arithmetic.

-Unfortunately, non linear arithmetic is quite common in real world contracts (e.g.
+Unfortunately, non-linear arithmetic is quite common in real world contracts (e.g.
 [`safeMul`](https://github.com/dapphub/ds-math/blob/master/src/math.sol#L25) can easily
 involve both a multiplication and a division by a symbolic variable).